sjwu571/HyS_scRNAseq/README.md

 # **An updated and spatially validated somatic single-cell atlas of *Hydractinia symbiolongicarpus***

-Scripts and processed data used in analyzing somatic single cell RNA sequencing of Hydractinia symbiolongicarpus gastrozooids.
+This repository the code and analyses of used in analyzing somatic single-cell RNA-sequencing data of *Hydractinia symbiolongicarpus*.

-DOI: Pending
+This work has a bioRxiv preprint: https://doi.org/10.1101/2025.06.03.657738

+Currently under review.... stay tuned!